 Again, economic development is no different.

-Coahoma County needs to always be busy preparing property for our next project.
-We need to develop partnerships with regional agencies and demand funds from Jackson and Washington to help us ready our town for new businesses and industry.
+Clarksdale and Coahoma County need to always be busy preparing property for their next factory or new business.
+We need to develop partnerships with our neighboring counties and demand funds from Jackson and Washington to help us prepare our community for new businesses and industry.

-Movers and shakers in this community need to regularly sit down with existing industry executives and cultivate those relationships so those industries gladly call on city and county government when it comes time to grow.
+Movers and shakers in this community need to regularly sit down with existing industry and business executives and cultivate those relationships, so those managers gladly call on city and county government when it comes time to grow.
 Statistics show 80-percent of the new jobs in any community come from an existing industry that has decided to expand.

-And we all need to work on those “weeds” and the greed that can kill any economic development project.
+And we all need to work on those “weeds” and the greed that can kill any industrial development project.